npst09032003/auto-bin-with-aruduino-r3/README.md

-# You have to install a lib that can help to cal the dis from the sensor to one object.You can also build your own funtion but I recommend using that lib.
+# You have to install a lib that can help to calculate the distance from the sensor to one object.You can also build your own funtion but I recommend using that lib.
 I've attached that lib.
 This lib is developed by https://github.com/jeroendoggen, you can follow him for more information.
 I'll put the full link below.
 # https://github.com/jeroendoggen/Arduino-distance-sensor-library.git
 # I'll show how to make an automatic-bin, it's very easy
 # You'll need some material.
 I'll list below.